chas-academy/u09-react-weather-app/README.md

 ## TO DO
 - Start with API Call (Emil).
-- Convert to Celcius or Fahrenheit depending on state.
+- Convert to Celcius or Fahrenheit depending on state (Juan Pablo).
 - Figure out Geolocation (Viktor).

 ## Components